Franmil Reyes Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks 16th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Braves pitching staff ranks 15th in MLB.

-- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.79).
+- The Braves have the sixth-ranked team ERA across all league pitching staffs (3.73).

-- Braves pitchers combine to give up the second-fewest home runs in baseball (10 total, 0.7 per game).
+- The Braves surrender the second-fewest home runs in baseball (10 total, 0.7 per game).

-- The Braves will look to Elder (1-0) in his third start this season.
+- Wright (0-0) gets the starting nod for the Braves, his second of the season.

-- The right-hander last appeared on Monday against the Cincinnati Reds, when he went 6 1/3 scoreless innings while giving up six hits.
+- In his last time out on Tuesday, the righty tossed three innings against the Cincinnati Reds, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.